bmancini55/building-lightning/src/chapter_1.md

 ### Exercise: Wire up the API Call

-Next let's point our IDE at the `GraphScene` component in `client/src/scenes/graph` and see if we can wire up the API call for the graph to this scene.
+Next let's point our IDE at the `GraphScene` component in `client/src/scenes/graph` and see if we can wire up the API to a component.

 For this exercise, inside the `useEffect` hook, call the api's `fetchGraph` method.
 Be mindful that this method returns a promise, which you will need to retrieve the results from.
 To test your code, simply log the results to the console.